Emperor Chūai: Known information

 Emperor Chūai is regarded by historians as a "legendary Emperor" as there is insufficient material available for further verification and study.
 The lack of this information has made his very existence open to debate.
 There is no evidence to suggest that the title tennō was used during the time to which Chūai's reign has been assigned.
 It is certainly possible that he was a chieftain or local clan leader, and that the polity he ruled would have only encompassed a small portion of modern-day Japan.
 The name Chūai-tennō was more than likely assigned to him posthumously by later generations.
-His name might have been regularized centuries after the lifetime ascribed to Chūai, possibly during the time in which legends about the origins of the Yamato dynasty were compiled as the chronicles known today as the Kojiki.
+His name might have been regularized centuries after the lifetime ascribed to Chūai, possibly during the time in which legends about the origins of the imperial dynasty were compiled as the chronicles known today as the Kojiki.

 The manner in which Chūai died has since been broken down to at least two theories.
 In his book Confucianism O - Z, professor Xinzhong Yao notes that it is possible the late Emperor could have succumbed to illness rather than death on the battlefield.
 Sources which include Yao, Francis Brinkley, and Kikuchi Dairoku also cite the enemy arrow scenario.
 While the actual site of Chūai's grave is not known, the Emperor is traditionally venerated at a memorial Shinto shrine (misasagi) at Nara.
 The Imperial Household Agency designates this location as Chūai's mausoleum, and is formally named Ega no Naganu no nishi no misasagi.
 The Kami (spirit) of Chūai is also enshrined at the Tamukeyama Hachiman Shrine in Nara.
 Chūai is traditionally listed as the last Emperor of the Yayoi period, who could have in reality ruled in the 4th century.
 The next era is known as the Kofun period, where more is known about the Emperors based on modern day archaeological evidence.

 Outside of the Kiki, the reign of Emperor Kinmei (c.
 509 – 571 AD) is the first for which contemporary historiography has been able to assign verifiable dates.
 The conventionally accepted names and dates of the early Emperors were not confirmed as "traditional" though, until the reign of Emperor Kanmu between 737 and 806 AD.